mikebranstein/nativescript-tweetresponse-template/README.md

 ## Running the code by tweeting

+First things, first.
+Am I serious?
+Yes.

-The easiest way to run the code is to tweet [@MikeBranstein](https://twitter.com/mikebranstein) and include the hashtag [#makemeanapp](https://twitter.com/search?q=%23makemeanapp) in the tweet.
+Tweet [@MikeBranstein](https://twitter.com/mikebranstein) and include the hashtag [#makemeanapp](https://twitter.com/search?q=%23makemeanapp) in the tweet and I'll send you a screenshot of your app running in an emulator.
+Yeah seriously.
+It's real.
+No tricks.

 If it's after August 22, 2016, continue reading ot learn how you can run this code by yourself.

 ### After you tweet